Skip to Content

 3. Pay — Record your payment (or refund) to clear the BAS Clearing Account

-Lock Dates
+Lock Dates vs Reopen

-See Lock Dates for more information.
+See Lock Dates and BAS History for more information.

 Last updated on